What does Yare Yare mean in Japanese?

 How do you use “Yare Yare” in real life?

-With peace and love, here are 2 scenarios where you can apply the phrase “Yare Yare”.
-The conversations are between you and Japanese friend/colleague.
+With peace and love, here are two scenarios where you can apply the phrase “Yare Yare”.
+The conversations are between you and a Japanese friend or colleague.

 Scenario 1: Your friend recently broke their heart